6 Minute Read

 What is Sound Absorption?

-Sound absorption is a way of measuring how well a material can absorb sound energy.
+Sound absorption is a measure of how well a material can absorb sound energy rather than reflect it back into a room.

-When sound waves hit a hard surface, like concrete, glass or plaster, they bounce back into the room, creating unwanted echo and reverberation.
-This is what makes spaces feel noisy, chaotic or uncomfortable.
+When sound waves hit a hard surface, like concrete, glass, plaster, or timber, they bounce back, layering on top of new sounds and creating the echo and reverberation that makes spaces feel noisy, chaotic, or exhausting to spend time in.

 How do acoustic panels absorb sound?

-Acoustic panels are made with porous materials that allow sound waves to travel through the surface and be absorbed.
+Acoustic panels are made with porous materials that allow sound waves to enter the surface and be absorbed rather than reflected.

-When sound hits an absorbent surface, a portion is reflected, some passes through, and the rest is absorbed (usually converted into a small amount of heat or vibration).
-The more sound a material can absorb, the more it helps to reduce background noise, improve clarity and create a better acoustic environment.
+When sound hits an absorbent material, a portion is reflected, some passes through, and the rest is absorbed, converted into a small amount of heat or vibration.
+The more sound a material absorbs, the more it reduces background noise, improves speech clarity, and creates a more comfortable environment.

 Not all acoustic panels perform the same.
 Their effectiveness depends on: